A Manual for Ends, Semistability and Simple Connectivity at Infinity for Groups and Spaces: Semistability and Simple Connectivity at of Groups and Spaces and

 \begin{theorem} [Theorem 1.4, \cite{BFe00}] For $n\geq 2$, $Out(F_n)$ is a virtual duality group of dimension $2n -3$. \end{theorem}

 A. Borel and J. P. Serre have results analogous to Theorems \ref{BF1} and \ref{BF2} (with an analogous approach) for Arithmetic groups \cite{BS73}

-In the preprint (https://ryleealanza.org/assets/pdfs/OneEnded.pdf) R. Lyman determines the number of ends of the outer automorphism group of $F$ a free product of finite and cyclic groups and shows $Out(F)$ is semistable at each end.
+R. Lyman determines the number of ends of the outer automorphism group of $F$ a free product of finite and cyclic groups and shows $Out(F)$ is semistable at each end.
 The group $F$ contains a free subgroup of finite index.
 The group $Out(F)$ is of type $FP_{\infty}$ and is virtually torsion free but need not be a virtual duality group.

-\begin{theorem} [Theorem B, Lyman] Let $F = A_1\ast \cdots \ast A_n\ast F_k$ be a free product of the finite groups $A_i$ with a free group of rank $k$.
+\begin{theorem} [Theorem B, \cite{Lym25}] Let $F = A_1\ast \cdots \ast A_n\ast F_k$ be a free product of the finite groups $A_i$ with a free group of rank $k$.
 The invariants $n$ and $k$ determine the number of ends of $Out(F )$ in the following way:

 \end{theorem}

 \begin{theorem} [Theorem C, Lyman] Let $F = A_1\ast \cdots \ast A_n\ast F_k$ be a free product of the finite groups $A_i$ with a free group of rank $k$.
 The group $Out(F)$ is semistable at each end. \end{theorem}